-This policy addresses the surgical procedure for Tissue Transplantation of the Knee, Ankle and Talus.
+This policy addresses the medical necessity of the surgical procedure for Tissue Transplantation of the Knee, Ankle and Talus.

-• Patellar tendon allograft is covered without criteria.
+Patellar tendon allograft is covered without criteria.

 Description & Definitions:

 Tissue transplantation by various methods (autologous chondrocyte/allograft/autograft) is used to replace or repair damaged cartilage in the knee, ankle or talus.